-In teaching Geriatrics to our medical students, resident physicians, and fellows, the Department of Geriatrics depends on both a core set of Boonshoft School of Medicine, Wright State University, and Dayton Veterans Administration Medical Center-based faculty, as well as volunteer faculty from all over the Miami Valley and are affiliated with local area hospitals and institutions.
+In teaching Geriatrics to our medical students, resident physicians, and fellows, the Department of Geriatrics depends on both a core set of Boonshoft School of Medicine, Wright State University, and Dayton Veterans Administration Medical Center-based faculty, as well as volunteer faculty from all over the Miami Valley with them affiliated with local area hospitals, institutions, hospices, and home care agencies..
 Most faculty members in the Department of Geriatrics hold joint faculty appointments in other clinical departments within the Boonshoft School of Medicine.

-Other participating faculty members are from the university in related areas to the care of older adults, such as the College of Nursing and Health, the School of Professional Psychology and the Departments of Social Work and Human Services, and the Departments of Sociology and Biomedical, Industrial and Human Factors Engineering.
+Other participating faculty members from the Wright State University are in related areas to the care of older adults, such as the School of Nursing, Kinesiology, and Health Sciences, the School of Professional Psychology, the School of Social Work and Human Services, and the Departments of Sociology and Biomedical, Industrial and Human Factors Engineering.
 All are helping advance education and training experiences in geriatrics.

-The principles of geriatric medicine are integrated across the medical school curriculum, especially in the Introduction to Clinical Medicine course that is delivered in the first and second year and in the third-year Family Medicine Clerkship.
-Other courses during Biennium I, such as neuroscience, pathology and pharmacology, also address the effect of aging on the structure and function of the human body.
+The principles of geriatric medicine are integrated across the medical school curriculum, especially in the Introduction to Clinical Medicine course that is delivered in the first and second year and in the third-year Family Medicine and Internal Medicine Clerkships.
+Other courses during the Foundations Phase of the curriculum, such as neuroscience, pathology, and pharmacology, also address the effect of aging on the structure and function of the human body.

-Biennium I students also have the opportunity to participate in service learning activities that involve older adults.
+Foundation Phase students also have the opportunity to participate in service-learning activities that involve older adults.
 The Department of Geriatrics initiated and established the Hospital Elder Life Program (HELP) for our hospital partner, Premier Health at Miami Valley Hospital.
-Other such opportunities involve work with the local Alzheimer's Association on its helpline or assisting with the Early Stage Alzheimer's Disease Support Group.
-Another is an ongoing Fall Risk Reduction Program in collaboration with senior centers in the Miami Valley.
+Other such opportunities involve work with the local Alzheimer's Association on its helpline or assisting with the Early Stage Alzheimer's Disease Support Group, and an ongoing Fall Risk Reduction Program in collaboration with senior centers in the Miami Valley.

-The Family Medicine Clerkship experience includes a supervised home visit to an older adult during which the student does a comprehensive assessment of cognition, mood and functional status and evaluates the appropriateness of the person's medical and medication regimen.
+The Family Medicine Clerkship experience includes a supervised home visit to an older adult during which the student does a comprehensive assessment of cognition, mood, and functional status.
+As well as evaluates the appropriateness of the person's medical and medication regimen.
 The Internal Medicine Clerkship experience is focused on the clinical care provided in both the skilled and post-acute. as well as ambulatory care.
 The Department also offers fourth-year electives in both Geriatrics and Hospice and Palliative Care, with the senior medical student acting as a sub-intern on these full-time month-long rotations.

 Continuing Medical Education